 1. Here we see that at the start of His ministry, Jesus went to John to be baptized.
 Since baptism was associated with repentance, why did Jesus do it?
 There could be several reasons, though since Jesus didn’t tell us we can’t know for sure.

 A. To identify with us as a man – Jesus’ was not an elitist.
 He didn’t come as a master, a boss, or a noble.
 He came as one of us.
-Many of the things he did demonstrated his humanity for all to see.
+Many of the things he did demonstrate his humanity for all to see.

 B. To connect with John’s ministry – This was a way to show respect for John for his service and make a connection for John’s disciples to begin following Jesus.